jperradin/nexus/docs/api_reference.md

 #### `GeneralSettings`, `LatticeSettings`, `ClusteringSettings`, `AnalysisSettings`

-These are dataclasses that hold the configuration for different aspects of the analysis, such as general project information, lattice parameters, clustering criteria, and which analyses to perform.
+These are dataclasses that hold the configuration for different aspects of the analysis, such as general project information, lattice parameters, clustering criterion, and which analyses to perform.

 ### `utils` module